Open-Athletics/open-athletics-website/_pages/privacy.md

 We take the security of your personal information seriously and employ appropriate technical and organizational measures to protect it from unauthorized access, disclosure, alteration, or destruction.

+## Deletion
+If you would like us to delete your user account, please contact the site administrators.
+It will be our decision whether to delete old posts you have made, since these are already a part of public conversations.

 ## Terms of Use

 This community endorses the [W3C Code of Conduct](https://www.w3.org/policies/code-of-conduct/).